Study Grant Program

 Two letters of recommendation are required.
 The applicant’s current organ teacher must submit one recommendation; the other recommendation must come from a teacher or music professional who can speak credibly to the applicant’s background and eligibility for a study grant.
 Recommendations may be submitted via mail* or preferably emailed directly to email@example.com

-An application fee of $15 must be submitted and postmarked by 1/31/19.
+An application fee of $15 must be submitted and postmarked by 1/31/2020.
 Checks should be made payable to Orange County AGO, and mailed to the address below.

-Study grant auditions will be held in the Concordia University Center for Worship and Performing Arts (CUC) on the morning of Saturday, 3/9/19.
+Study grant auditions will be held in the Concordia University Center for Worship and Performing Arts (CUC) on the 9:00am of Saturday, 3/7/2020.

 Each applicant will receive a minimum of one hour of rehearsal time on the Casavant organ in the weeks leading up to the auditions.
 Due to University scheduling restrictions, practice time may be scheduled for weekends, evenings, or business hours.